About BrokenCtrl — AI accountability, documented

 Corrections and contact

-If something here is wrong — a source does not support what I attributed to it, a confidence label is off, or new evidence changes the picture — use the contact page.
-I will correct it, note what changed, and update the timestamp.
+If something here is wrong — a source doesn't support what I attributed to it, a confidence label is off, new evidence changes the picture — use the contact page and tell me.
+Same place for tips on cases that should be covered, or anyone you think I'm missing.
+No form, no PR process, no media inbox.
+I read everything.